How to access logs on Android and get the most out of them

 Other solutions for viewing logs

-If you are looking for less technical options, you can also turn to third-party solutions such as Management platforms.
-Mobile devices (MDM) solutions that, in addition to allowing the viewing of logs, offer tools to manage and protect devices remotely.
+If you're looking for less technical options, you can also use third-party solutions such as Mobile Device Management (MDM) platforms, which, in addition to allowing log viewing, offer tools for remotely managing and securing devices.
 These solutions are more common in corporate environments where multiple devices are monitored.

 What to do with log information